/terms/definition-lead-style · 6 min read · intermediate

 How it relates to other concepts

-• Bridges the Aggarwal-PAWC Content-discipline cluster (Quotation Addition, Cite Sources Optimization, Fluency Optimization, Statistical Density which covers Aggarwal's Statistics Addition method, and Authoritative Statement Strength) to the existing Schema and Answer-block cluster.
+- Bridges the Aggarwal-PAWC method cluster (Quotation Addition, Cite Sources Optimization, Fluency Optimization, Statistical Density, Authoritative Statement Strength) with the structural cluster (answer block, sub-passage extraction, passage-level optimization).
 The Aggarwal methods are tested LLM-prompted interventions on content; definition-lead style is a writer-level structural discipline on how to open answer blocks.

 Footnotes